One of a Kind (Bruford album)

 One of a Kind is the second solo album by the drummer Bill Bruford, and the first proper album by his band Bruford.
-Released in 1979 on EG Records, it is a collection of instrumentals in a style that can loosely be defined as jazz fusion.
+Released in 1979 on EG Records, it is a collection of instrumentals in a style that can loosely be defined as jazz rock.
 Bruford features guitarist Allan Holdsworth, bassist Jeff Berlin, and keyboardist Dave Stewart.
 "Forever Until Sunday" and "The Sahara of Snow" had originally been performed at 1978 concerts by Bruford and Holdsworth’s previous band U.K. They were intended for a studio album, but were never properly recorded by U.K. as Bruford kept the pieces for himself when he and Holdsworth exited the band.
 U.K. bandmate Eddie Jobson co-wrote "The Sahara of Snow" and reprises his violin part on "Forever Until Sunday".
 Stewart's "Hell's Bells" utilizes a fragment penned by his former National Health colleague Alan Gowen (the 3-chord pattern underlying the guitar solo).
 Holdsworth's "The Abingdon Chasp" is the only piece he wrote for Bruford.